-2) Undertake an evaluation project related to the effectiveness of an interdisciplinary component of a preclinical course or clinical course, or conduct a study of the effectiveness of one or more elements of the new integrated preclinical curriculum.
+2) Undertake an evaluation project related to the effectiveness of an interdisciplinary component of a pre-clerkship course or clerkship course, or conduct a study of the effectiveness of one or more elements of the pre-clerkship curriculum.
 The written report is reviewed by a faculty mentor and the student makes an oral presentation to the Medical Education Concentration faculty and other students in the concentration.

 Maximum Number of Students